ynotradio/site/README.md

 - Run `npm start` to pull and build the Docker images

 ### Set up WordPress
+- - Run `npm run install:wp` to pull down vendor files and plugins for the WordPress site after `npm start` is completed
 - Once the installation is finished, a site will be available for you to visit at: [http://localhost:8000](http://localhost:8000)
 - Navigate to the setup page at: [http://localhost:8000/wp-admin](http://localhost:8000/wp-admin).
 Choose simple-to-remember values for the site name, username, and password.
 - Finish WordPress setup and log in as the new admin user.